raul23/equifax-data-breach/README.rst

      <img src="https://www.dictionary.com/e/wp-content/uploads/2020/05/picard-facepalm.jpg" style="width:500px;height:300px;"/>
      </a>
      </div>

+- **Equifax Former CIO Jailed For Insider Trading:**

+    In the summer of 2019, Jun Ying, the former `Chief Information Officer CIO of Equifax was sentenced to four months`__ in a federal prison for insider trading.

+    Ying had sold off his stock options before the 2017 data breach became public knowledge.

+  **Ref.:** `Silicon.co.uk`_

 - The US officials said that it was important to name the four PLA members because according to them it will help to publicly shame them.
 But it is